t0m3kz/franc/docs/user-guide.md

 3. **Plan Interface Configuration**: Know your interface requirements before starting
 4. **Review Before Submitting**: Use the interface summary to verify complex configurations
 5. **Mobile Access**: The portal works well on phones and tablets for quick requests
+6. **Expand Help Sections**: Use help icons and expandable sections for guidance

 ## Security and Data Privacy